Thanks to the Kleio Quartet for a stunning concert at St Christopher’s Church, Haslemere on 23 November 2024.

 His participation in masterclasses include those of Dmitri Bashkirov, Dmitri Alexeev, Sir Stephen Hough, Vladimir Ovchinnikov, Peter Donohoe, etc.

-Hagam Shaham violin
+Hagai Shaham violin

 Arnon Erez piano